Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • numbness of the face.
 This sign of transient ischemia is very important for subsequent diagnosis.

-Violation of blood circulation in the intestine
+Poor circulation in the intestines

 • nausea and vomiting;